Jorge Luis Córdova: Biography

+Resident Commissioner of Puerto Rico

 Córdova was unexpectedly elected, as the New Progressive Party candidate for Resident Commissioner, for a four-year term (1969–1973) that spanned the Ninety-First and Ninety-Second Congress.
 His victory as gubernatorial candidate Luis A. Ferré's running mate, was unexpected since the Popular Democratic Party had ruled Puerto Rico for 28 consecutive years.
-Although a Republican, he sat with the Democrats in caucus.
+Although a Republican, he initially sat with the congressional Democrats in caucus; he commenced caucusing with the Republican Party in the House in 1971.
 He was an unsuccessful candidate for reelection in 1972, and became a business executive.

+Later career

 Prior to Córdova's death, then-Senator Kenneth McClintock authored legislation, signed by Governor Pedro Rosselló, that created the Córdova Congressional Internship Program honoring Córdova Díaz and his father and Congressional predecessor, Félix Córdova Dávila.
 The program allows 40 college students to spend a semester-long internship in the United States Congress every year.
 Since its inception, over 600 students have participated in the program which is run by The Washington Center for Academic Internships and Scholarships and a joint committee of Puerto Rico's Legislative Assembly, chaired for many years by McClintock and currently chaired by senator Melinda Romero Donnelly.

+Death

 He died on September 16, 1994, at his home Guaynabo, Puerto Rico at the age of 87.